Answers to Your Drowning Accident Questions

-A drowning accident due to negligence falls under the part of the personal injury law called wrongful death.
+A drowning accident due to negligence falls under the part of personal injury law called wrongful death.
 For over a decade Attorney Bartlett has focused on wrongful death cases.
-These are complicated cases and require extensive research, investigation, and experience.
+These are complicated cases and require extensive research, investigation and experience.
 For additional information about wrongful death cases please visit our wrongful death webpage by clicking here.

 2) How long do I have to file a claim, or what is the statute of limitations?

 This depends on several things that an experienced attorney can help you determine.
 Usually, you have two years from the time of the drowning, but this may vary depending on the circumstances of the drowning and where the drowning occurred.
 It is critically important to contact an experienced attorney so that valuable, time-sensitive information that may affect the outcome of your case is not lost.

 3) Can I file a drowning lawsuit if I am not the parent of the victim?

 Typically it is the parent of the child that is the administrator of administratrix of the child’s estate that files the suit.
 We can help you determine if you have standing to file a claim and what steps have to be taken.
 Consultations are free and you are under no obligation.

 4) What types of drowning cases has your firm seen?